StackVista/stackstate-docs/configure/health/health-synchronization.md

 ### Repeat Interval

-Health synchronization processes the ingested health data per sub stream.
-The repeat interval specified in the [health payload](/configure/health/send-health-data/send-health-data.md#json-health-payload) is the commitment from the external monitoring system to send complete snapshots over and over in order to keep the data up to date on StackState.
+Health synchronization processes the ingested health data per sub-stream.
+The repeat interval specified in the [health payload](/configure/health/send-health-data/send-health-data.md#json-health-payload) is the commitment from the external monitoring system to send complete snapshots over and over so that the data is up-to-date in StackState.
 This is helpful for StackState to be able to inform the user how up to date the health synchronization is running.

 ### Expire Interval